 These specimen trilobites are too we trilobite nerds at the Fossil store, little gems, we refer to these fossilised invertebrates as 'cute little fellas!'
 Maybe a little strange but we can't help loving these prehistoric arthropods.
 When out collecting in the desert, with each discovery in the fossil bed, we are delighted to unearth them and admire their unique crisp conservation and form.
 An excellent starter fossil for young collectors and a superb addition to nay ongoing collection.

 Gerastos trilobites 25mm the Gerastos granulosus sp.
-Also known as Proetus tuberculatus, this trilobite is known for its tuberculate cephalon (head), or small granulose tubercles on the cephalon, hence the trilobites specific specie name the genus is also easily identified by the inflated cephalon and large holochroal eyes and short cephalon genal spines.
+Also known as Proetus tuberculatus, this trilobite is known for its tuberculate cephalon (head), or small granulose tubercles on the cephalon, hence the trilobites specific species is also easily identified by the inflated cephalon and large holochroal eyes and short cephalon genal spines.
 The Gerastos trilobites are members of the Proetida, this is the family of Proetidae dating from the Paleozoic era, the Devonian period approximately four hundred to three hundred and fifty million years ago.
 These little trilobites were among the last of the arthropods to become extinct in the Permian era, known as the great Permian extinction, approximately two hundred and fifty-two million years ago, when up to ninety percent of life became extinct.
 This was a cataclysmic global event soon to be followed by other extinction level events (see our blog posts for more detailed information), since the Ordovician trilobites had been in decline as types dropped away, like the Phacopidae at the end of the Devonian period, extinguishing the Phacopida lineage.

 These fabulous trilobites have been prepared on the original matrix or bedrock to expose their exoskeleton, this is the carapace of the invertebrate made of a chitin (chitin, consists of calcite and calcium phosphate mainly, in a protein lattice), in the fossil process this hard chitin carapace calcifies (absorption of minerals in the fossil bed), over time creating what we see today, the fossilised remains of the once extant marine bottom dweller.
 The Gerastos trilobites have a remarkable likeness to modern day woodlouse arthropod, a segmented body cover and numerous legs, which is how we view the trilobite anatomy today.
 Excellent imagery has been developed particularly from the Burgess shale showing soft body parts within the fossil rock.
 Finding soft body parts is an extremely rare occurrence.